phawishi/WillCode4EXP_CovidImageHackathon/README.md

 This repository contains codes, scripts, and data used for team WillCode4EXP submission to AIAT Hackathon competing on classification of X-ray for Covid/Normal/Pneumonia classes.
 The method can be roughly described as modifying UNET+Attention model to classify visualize decision made with x-ray region.

 ## Important notice
 These code are intended for educational purpose.
-The modification is for the Hackathon and for people who what to study on how my team modified UNet for classification.
+UNET is modifid for the Hackathon from other repository and presented for people who what to study on how my team modified UNet for classification.

 uNetImplement.py and uNetParts.py for UNET architecture are not entirely mine.
-These are code modified from a generous repository milesial/Pytorch-UNet/ who show me how to implement UNet
+These are codes modified from a generous repository milesial/Pytorch-UNet/ who show me how to implement UNet

 visit the link below for more info https://github.com/milesial/Pytorch-UNet/tree/master/unet

-For any people who learn from my code, please also give credit to the original repository when the credit is due.
+For any people who learn from my codes, please also give credit to the original repository when the credit is due.

 ## Dependecies